 The evolution of self-reported emotional dysregulation assessed in daily life during two menstrual cycles

-Comparison of the evolution of the emotional experience between the three groups (autistic women, women with borderline personality disorder and control group
+Comparison of all these assessments between the groups (autistic women, women with borderline personality disorder, women with PMDD, and control group).

 Time frame: 3 months